culanomeara/adventureswithwood/README.md

 ## Objective

-This project was created as a fourth portfolio project submission for the Full Stack Software Development Higher National Diploma at [Code Institute](https://codeinstitute.net/).
+This project was created for Portfolio Project Four submission for the Full Stack Software Development Higher National Diploma at [Code Institute](https://codeinstitute.net/).
 Amoungst other assessment criteria, the project had to be built using HTML, CSS, JavaScript, Python and Django and feature full CRUD functionality and user authorisation.
-The project had to also be planned and designed using agile methodologies.
+The project also had to be planned and designed using Agile methodologies.